What sets a management accountant apart from a traditional accountant?

 • Your current employment details (if you’re working)

-• Details of your tuition provider (if you’re studying)
+• Details of your tuition provider (if you already know who you will chose for your studies)